-I’m no expert on this sobriety thing.
+I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days sober.

 Plenty of you reading this may have far more days alcohol free than me and I salute you.
 I cannot wait to look back at my life & have a long stretch that I remember.
 A life that I have been fully present and conscious in.